 Before the bus tour I had a few minutes to spare so I walked up to the Grassy Knoll and then stood where Zapruder shot his video footage of the motorcade.
 I then stood in the middle of Elm Street where a big white X marks the spot where JFK took the second bullet in his car.
 It is well worth doing this walk-around before entering the Museum as it gives a few reference points for when you’re inside looking at the exhibits.

 Pre-trip research clearly pointed to the need to book the Museum ahead of a visit.
 There are many tales on TripAdvisor of people not doing this and having to wait for 2-3 hours for the next available slot.
 So I booked ahead.
-And you have, again, been warned. 🙂
+You have, again, been warned. 🙂

 There’s an audio tour via headphones to accompany the panels.
 It is good, but it does repeat some of the displayed information.
 The start of the tour is really slow going and I just had to be patient until folks moved along until I could get to read the panels properly.
 But there’s not actually a lot to “see” per se.
 The Museum is basically just a sequence of display panels that tell the background to, and story of, the assassination, in chronological order.
 It finishes off with a few more panels devoted to the aftermath including all the controversy and conspiracy theories.